-In the antiquity The area was one of the cradles of wine culture (see also under Mesopotamia ).
+In the antiquity The area was one of the cradles of wine culture (see also Mesopotamia ).
 Part of it belonged to in the Bible described Canaan of the Israelites.
-The northern part was counting Phenicia, which also includes coastal sections of today Syria included.
-In the core area on the Mediterranean coast and also far out of it numerous phoenician city states developed.
+The northern part counted Phenicia, which also includes coastal sections of today Syria included.
+In the core area on the Mediterranean coast and also far out of it numerous Phoenician city states developed.
 The most significant in today's borders of Lebanon were Berytos (Beirut), Byblos (Djebeil), Sidon (Sayda) and Tyros (Sur).
-The Phoenicians ruled here under temporary strong influence of Egypt and Assyria from the 3rd millennium until the conquest of Alexander the Great (356-323 BC) in 330 BC After excavations in Byblos there was already a winegrowing culture here 5,000 years ago.
-In Baalbek (now Heliopolis), now Lebanon's wine-growing center in the Bekaa Valley, the temple built in the 2nd century AD stands for the wine god Bacchus, Over the centuries, there has been an eventful history of ever-changing Christian and Islamic dominions.
+The Phoenicians ruled here under temporary strong influence of Egypt and Assyria from the 3rd millennium to the conquest of Alexander the Great (356-323 BC) in 330 BC After excavations in Byblos there was already 5,000 years ago a viticulture culture.
+In Baalbek (now Heliopolis), now Lebanon's wine-growing center in the Bekaa Valley, the temple built in the 2nd century AD stands for the wine god Bacchus, Over the centuries, there has been a turbulent history with ever-changing Christian and Islamic dominions.

 To a limited extent, viticulture has always been practiced in some areas, and even in the Middle Ages, the sweet wines from Tyros and Sidon were very popular.
 In the 13th century the area belonged to the domain for a long time Venice and wine was shipped from here to many European countries.
 By the Ottoman conquest in the beginning of the 16th century and the alcohol ban The viticulture came to a complete halt.
 This was revived only by French colonists, as in the period 1920-1946, the country was French mandate territory.
 By the end of the 1970s, Lebanon had a very high demand for wine, especially among the Western-oriented Christian population, whose share is around half.